Skip to main content

 Looking Ahead

-Additionally, these works serve as curricular material for Sniadecki’s new global arts exchange course linking Northwestern students with peers at Tongji University in Shanghai.
+Additionally, these works serve as curricular material for Sniadecki’s new global arts exchange course that links Northwestern students with peers at Tongji University in Shanghai and serves as the core of the CARE program.
 This collaborative course, led by Sniadecki and professor and filmmaker Li Xiaofeng, connects nine students from each institution to collectively explore the intersection of art and ecology.
-After meeting remotely during Spring Quarter 2025, the two cohorts will convene in Shanghai and collaborate in groups to produce original film projects.
+After meeting remotely during spring quarter 2025, the two cohorts convened in Shanghai and collaborated in groups to produce original film projects.